Service Terms and Conditions Agreement

 11. CUSTOMER’S PAYMENT OBLIGATIONS

-Failure to fulfill any payment obligations in a timely manner as provided herein will be considered to be a violation of this Service Agreement and Customer’s COS.
+Failure to fulfill any payment obligations in a timely manner as provided herein will be considered to be a violation of this Service Agreement.

 (1) After the Initial Payment, Customer agrees to pay the applicable “Monthly Service Fee,” “Monthly Equipment Assurance Fee” if any, and any other recurring monthly fee(s) (collectively the “Monthly Fees”) on or before the first day of Customer’s “Monthly Billing Cycle.”The billing cycle will begin on the 1st of the month and prorated accordingly.
 Notwithstanding the foregoing, Ptera may modify Customer’s Monthly Billing Cycle upon at least fifteen (15) calendar days’ advance notice to Customer.

-(2) Customer understands, acknowledges and agrees that the Monthly Service Fee is subject to change from time to time after the initial IAS Service Term and prior to any IAS Renewal Term subject to advance notice by Ptera.
-Customer further understands, acknowledges and agrees that the Activation Fee/Installation Fee up to $125 is area dependent and may be limited to standard installation and hardware.
+(2) Customer understands, acknowledges and agrees that the Monthly Service Fee is subject to change from time to time, subject to advance notice by Ptera.
+Customer further understands, acknowledges and agrees that the Activation Fee/Basic Installation Fee is area dependent and may be limited to standard installation and hardware.